-Electrical hazards and saftey in the home.
+Electrical hazards in the home.

-Check your power sources for electrical hazards:
+Check your home for electrical hazards:

-• Frayed or worn electric cords on electrical tools and equipment.
+• Frayed or worn electric cords.

 • Multiple Appliance plugs on a single switch.

-• Electrical appliances such as radios, hair dryers, shavers, portable lamps, or radiators used near wet conditions such as showers, baths or swimming pools, need to be used in GFCI location only.
-Electrical appliances that trip, blow fuses, overheat, or spark heavily.
+• Electrical appliances such as radios, hairdryers, shavers, portable lamps, or radiators used near showers, baths or swimming pools.

 • When unplugging an appliance, make sure to hold the plug and not the cord.